1920’s Hairstyles for your face shape

 The 1920’s bob hairstyles craze, quickly brought home some hard truths.
 Your hair could determine how you looked, depending on your face shape.
-Alternately, you hairstyle could determine your looks, depending on your face shape.
+Alternately, your 1920’s hairstyle could determine your looks, depending on your face shape.

 Another browse through the 1926 personal style book “Making the most of your looks, by Dorothy Stote” brings us to hairstyles !